-Melted butter.
 Melting butter is usually reserved for cooking sauces or pan-frying meats, although sometimes melted butter is used in baking recipes, too.
 Melted butter is helpful for adding small amounts of flavorful moisture to dry ingredients, such as when making a cookie or graham cracker crust.

-Room temperature butter.
 Recipes call for room temperature butter when the recipe requires creaming butter and sugar.
 Creaming butter with sugar incorporates air to help with the rising process during baking.
 Room temperature butter should be between 65°F and 70°F, a temperature that allows for the maximum amount of air to be beaten into the butter during creaming.
-This is also known as “softened butter.”
+This is also known as "softened butter."

-Cold butter.
 Cold butter is used for some baking applications, specifically pie crust.
 Using cold butter means that the flour absorbs less of the butter to create a flaky, crusty consistency in the pie crust.

 Substitutions for Butter